 I put Cooler Master at the last because it’s intermediate between a good brand and a cheap brand for peripherals.
 It neither produces the best peripherals and not the worst.
 But as the brand is renowned and has good support, there is an advantage over the cheap brands that you will get better support.

 It doesn’t have any great mouse except the MasterMouse PRO L which is been named just like their keyboards.
 It’s not a great mouse and Cooler Master has just dipped its toe into the world of peripherals for producing great components.
-It still has to go beyond the state which it’s right now in.
+It still has to go beyond the state in which it’s right now.